AP-Back/Web-Dev-Projects/Readme.md

 ## 🎯Objectives

-**The Main Objectives of this Repositry is to help People for their Contribution in Hacktoberfest 2022**
+**The Main Objectives of this Repository is to help People for their Contribution in Hacktoberfest 2022**

 ---